nandika2709/Conformal-Mapping/README.md

 # Conformal-Mapping
-Transforming one shape to another via conformal mapping
+In this project, the aim is to make a program that transforms one shape to another via conformal mapping.
+It then will measure the "distance" between two shapes by calculating the total stretching required to transform one shape into the other.
+Given a collection of shapes, it will use hierarchial clustering to group them based on these distances, placing similar shapes in clusters together.